SirCaptainTrain/Layout-Bridge-Control/SETUP.md

 ## Running

 This repo uses yarn workspaces for targeting scripts + packages.
-To run the app, run the following in `2` seperate terminals
+To run the app, run the following in `2` seperate terminals in the root of the repo

 - yarn workspace app run
 - yarn workspace web run